-- 1. The Controller shall be an Econolite Cobalt ATC traffic controller with ASC/3-LX software, or as specified at the time of design by the Town's Traffic Engineer. - 2.
+- The Controller shall be an Econolite Cobalt ATC traffic controller with ASC/3-LX software, or as specified at the time of design by the Town's Traffic Engineer. - 2.
 The minimum cabinet size is to be 332, with "I", "J", and "K" files, with a single door on each side.
-Medeco electronic locks shall be provided for both doors in place of standard #2 key locks. - A Tesco uninterrupted power supply (22-000 BBS or newest model) by Tesco-with up to a minimum of six gel batteries for auxiliary power shall be piggyback mounted to the cabinet. - 4.
+Medeco electronic locks shall be provided for both doors in place of standard #2 key locks. - 3.
+A Tesco uninterrupted power supply (22-000 BBS or newest model) with a minimum of six gel batteries for auxiliary power shall be piggyback mounted to the cabinet. - 4.
 Vehicle detection is to be provided by a nonintrusive devise (video, radar, or infrared), with advanced detection on the main street, as directed by the Town's Traffic Engineer.
 Inductive loops shall not be utilized unless requested by the Traffic Engineering and Operations Division. - 5.
-All new signalized intersections shall include a fiber optic connection to the existing fiber optic network and be integrated into the Town's Centracs traffic communication system. - Adaptive traffic control may be in operation on Town corridors and may be required for new traffic signals depending on the location of the new traffic signal.
+All new signalized intersections shall include a fiber optic connection to the existing fiber optic network and be integrated into the Town's traffic communication system. - 6.
+Adaptive traffic control may be in operation on Town corridors and may be required for new traffic signals depending on the location.
 This shall be confirmed by the Town's Traffic Engineer at the time of design. - 7.
 All materials must be approved by the Town prior to installation.